dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 There are a few ways of overcoming this secret-distribution challenge.
 The most naive one would be to create a manual step where the developer needs to somehow copy the credentials to the production cluster whenever he/she decides to create a cluster.

-Another way of doing this is using some kind of secret-vault where the credentials are stored during the creation of the database, and each cloud environment can read the credentials directly from the vault when needed.
-This may be considered best practice currently, and it comes with some nice benefits (which are beyond the scope of this paper) - but it nonetheless introduces even more tools/concepts to our infrastructure, which may put even more workload on a small infrastructure team.
+Another way of doing this is using some kind of secret-vault where the credentials are stored during the creation of the database.
+Each cloud environment can then read the credentials directly from the vault when needed.
+This may be considered best practice currently, and it comes with some great benefits (which are beyond the scope of this paper) - but it nonetheless introduces even more tools/concepts to our infrastructure, which may put even more workload on a small infrastructure team.

 This is why I have created a much simpler solution.